fabiankmroh/KSEA_App/README.md

    - `Login`: Experimenting Login Logic
    (Even if system fails while experimenting with the login logic, the main system will still be able to function and be restored if needed)
 - Learn More about `https` Connection & Authentication w/ Claude

+## 2024/05/20: Creating Multiple Pages + `PATH` Error + `sqlite3` Access Method
+### `st.page_link`: `PATH` Error
+Spent most of the time configuring feature pages.
+With multiple pages created, I wanted to insert hyperlinks into each page.
+With [this documentation](https://docs.streamlit.io/develop/api-reference/widgets/st.page_link), I was able ot configure this feature using `st.page_link`.

+However, for the `st.page_link` to link and load the correct `.py` file, [Claude](https://claude.ai/) advised me to place all the pages `.py` files under the folder `pages`.
+I will explain the reason below.

+Normal HTML `<a href>` tag works *relatively*.
+For instance, if a page is located at `pages/a.html`, and I want to connect it to `b.html` (under root folder), then `a.html` should be written `<a href = "../b.html">`.

+Streamlit's `st.page_link` works *constantly*.
+There are *two types* of script (page `.py` files) in Streamlit: main script & page scripts.
+The main script is located at the **root folder of the project**.
+Think of this as the first page that would be shown when you load up the Streamlit server.
+The page scripts are located under `./pages/` folder.
+Streamlit system first dives from the project's **root directory** then scans into the `pages/` folder and find the matching `.py` file.
+Little did I know how the difference between these two types would be a key to solving this problem.

+As mentioned above, the purpose of this project is to grow back-end knowledge: utilize SQL and *read/write* data from the customer end.
+There was a bigger problem to solve than this page link: `sqlite` server could not be connected.

+## `sqlite3` Access Denied
+Before many pages were relocated to `pages/` folder, it was not difficult to access and edit the `.db` file as `.db` file and `.py` files were all on the same path.
+However, there were access errors to the `.db` file.
+For example, when I wanted to load the event information via `conn.query('SELECT * FROM events')`, the system would either prompt that it could not find the database or the table itself.

+Being tired from Streamlit's *constant* file finding scheme, I pivoted from the standard [`st.connections.SQLConnection`](https://docs.streamlit.io/develop/api-reference/connections/st.connections.sqlconnection) and its sub-features, such as `conn.query` and `conn.execute`, to `sqlite3` connection.

+Inspired by this [YouTube Video](https://youtu.be/_Vu3Esh4OiY?si=uX-I9fipIvAjDhUD), I used `sqlite3` library.
+With this, I was able to successfully connect, write and edit the database. **However, Streamlit could not comprehend the database format imported via `sqlite3` library**.
+For example, Streamlit would print weird SQL layout instead of the data itself.

+# 2024/05/21: Fixing Errors + Revert to Original `st.connection`
+Apparently, the `st.page_link` error seems to be an innate (Streamlit) bug that has been around for a while according to [this thread](https://github.com/streamlit/streamlit/issues/8070).
+Some Windows users commented that explicitly assigning the entire pathname seemed to resolve the issue, but it didn't seem to be quite effective for Mac -_-

+Without gaining a lot from the internet, I sat down after having a good dinner and re-read the error: `**StreamlitAPIException:** Could not find page: 'pages/name.py'.
+Must be the file path relative to the *main script*`.
+With attempts in decomposing the error, I found the solution in the most absurd way.
+By going back to the [basic tutorial](https://docs.streamlit.io/get-started/fundamentals/main-concepts), I learned what the *main script* was and how the Streamlit server functioned, hence I was able to write the difference between the main script and the page scripts.

+Shortly speaking, **every Streamlit service should be always run from the main script**.
+I.e. we should *not* run Streamlit scripts under the `pages` folder.
+Running the Streamlit service from the main script (instead of pages scripts) had solved every `page_link` issue and `.db` connection issue.

+To be specific, when the command `streamlit run script.py` is executed on the terminal, the Streamlit server is hosted on the `script.py`, and every command seems to revolve with the page in center.

+In my repo, the **main script is `login.py`** since that was the first page I wanted the users to see when they load up the site.
+Then, every Streamlit function would revolve around the root repository.
+For example, the `st.page_link('pages/home.py)` makes sense since the streamlit system begins in the root directory.
+With its beginning in the root directory, the Streamlit system is then able to find and navigate into the `pages` folder.
+This would not cause any errors for the Streamlit library.

+However, when running the Streamlit server with pages script (i.e. under `pages/` folder), the Streamlit system begins and *is limited* at the `pages/` folder.
+As a result, the code `st.page_link(pages/{other_file}.py)` would cause an error since there is no `pages/` folder under `pages/`.
+Also, Streamlit won't be able to find the `.db` file as the `.db` file is located in the root folder, not the `pages/` folder.
+This also relieved my curiosity in how the Streamlit's innate file was able to detect `.db` file in `~/.streamlit/secrets.toml` without specifying the `.db` file's specific path.

+In the end, running the Streamlit server from the main script had solved two key problems: `st.page_link` being unable to find pages & `.db` file access failure.
+Although the solution may be more than simple, I think it was a good opportunity to gain a full intuition on how the Streamlit service functions overall.